Zazama/node-id3/README.md

 # node-id3

-node-id3 is a ID3-Tag library written in JavaScript without other dependencies.
+node-id3 is an ID3-Tag library written in JavaScript.

 ## Installation
 ```